 Dana E. Prescott,

-Inconvenient Truths: Facts and Fictions in Defense of Guardians Ad Litem for Children,
+Inconvenient Truths: Facts and Frictions in Defense of Guardians Ad Litem for Children,

 Me.
 L. Rev.